zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Evidently, the value of the internal field is approximately equal to that of the incident field if both Eqn.
+Evidently, the internal field is approximately the same as the incident field if both Eqn.
 22.1 and 22.3 are satisfied.
 Note that the relative wavenumber \\(m\\) can be spatially-varying and frequency-dependent if both conditions hold for all \\(\bm{r}\\) and \\(\omega\\).

 Formally, the Rayleigh-Gans-Born approximation corresponds to the first term of the Born series \[while Rayleigh's approximation is the first term of the multipole series\] expansion of the electric field.
 According to Eqn.
-14.3 and 14.5, the expression of the transition dyadic \\(\mathcal{T}\\) is
+14.3 and 14.5, the associated expression of the transition dyadic \\(\mathcal{T}\\) is simply

 $$ \tag{22.5}
 	\mathcal{T} \big( \bm{r'}, \bm{r''}, k(\omega), \omega \big) =